salesforcecli/plugin-packaging/messages/package_convert.md

 The latest released non-patch package version from the specified first-generation package will be converted.

-To retrieve details about a package version create request, including status and package version ID (04t), run "sfdx force:package:version:create:report -i 08c...".
+To retrieve details about a package version create request, including status and package version ID (04t), run "<%= config.bin %> package:version:create:report -i 08c...".

-We recommend specifying the --installationkey to protect the contents of your package and to prevent unauthorized installation of your package.
+We recommend specifying the --installation-key to protect the contents of your package and to prevent unauthorized installation of your package.

-To list package version creation requests in the org, run "sfdx force:package:version:create:list".
+To list package version creation requests in the org, run "<%= config.bin %> package:version:create:list".

 # examples

-$ sfdx force:package:convert --package 033xx0000004Gmn -k password123
+$ <%= config.bin %> <%= command.id %> --package 033xx0000004Gmn -k password123

 # package